marcosvdotcom/cb_sandbox/pages/crabtree.md

 numerous professional and personal data collection at the Alfred W. Bowers Laboratory of Anthropology, this paper revisits the life of Crabtree and explores the contributions and influences he left in the field.
 It intends to help lithic students and scholars appreciate what Crabtree and his hands-on method really mean to us."
-By Yuumi Danner
+From, [Reflections in Stone Tools: A Life Story of Don E. Crabtree, by Yummi Danner](https://www.proquest.com/docview/2115845790?accountid=14551&fromopenview=true&parentSessionId=2FVPn1vl4niZ6L%2FTJw2LKt%2Fi3u%2BEA9vWjWg36ntlBcY%3D&parentSessionId=9Grsa%2B6yejmmrF5XpYdm9urTTJK%2FmUOf39n3PQQrkyI%3D&pq-origsite=gscholar&sourcetype=Dissertations%20&%20Theses)

 ### Crabtree Award from the Society of American Archaeologists